barebox/barebox/Documentation/user/barebox.rst

 Configuration
 -------------

-barebox uses Kconfig from the Linux Kernel as a configuration tool.
-All configuration is accessible via the 'make' command.
-Before running it you have to specify your architecture with the ARCH environment variable and the cross compiler with the CROSS_COMPILE environment variable.
-ARCH has to be one of:
+barebox uses Kconfig from the Linux kernel as a configuration tool, where all configuration is done via the ``make`` command.
+Before running it you have to specify your architecture with the ``ARCH`` environment variable and the cross compiler with the ``CROSS_COMPILE`` environment variable. ``ARCH`` has to be one of:

 * arm
 * blackfin